 Dashes.com: I'm the publisher, editor and owner of Dashes.com, my personal blog where I've been publishing continuously since 1999.
 This site was a Webby honoree in 2010 in the Personal Blog category, and in combination with my presence on social networks such as Twitter and Facebook gives me a way to share my unfiltered (and, often, completely ridiculous) thoughts directly with hundreds of thousands of people, including my friends and family.

-NY Tech Meetup: In 2011 I became the first member of the board of the NY Tech Meetup to be elected by its members.
-NYTM is the largest trade group advocating on behalf of the Internet startup industry, helping make New York City the most vibrant and innovative technology community in the world.
+NY Tech Meetup: The NY Tech Meetup is the largest trade group advocating on behalf of the Internet startup industry, helping make New York City the most vibrant and innovative technology community in the world.
+In 2011, I became the first director to be elected to the NYTM board by its members.

-Data & Society Research Institute: I serve on the board of this newly-launched think tank focused on addressing the social and ethical issues that arise from all of the data generated and collected by new technologies.
+Data & Society Research Institute: This think tank focuses on addressing the social and ethical issues that arise from the data generated and collected by new technologies.
+I have served on the board since its inception in 2013.

 Vox Media: I'm a technical advisor to Vox Media (formerly SB Nation), assisting in their development of a media company where passionate writers are given a platform to reach communities in an innovative new way through sites like SB Nation and The Verge.

-Readability: I advise Readability in their mission to offer a fundamental improvement to the experience of reading, across all modern platforms from the web to mobile devices, while rewarding readers, writers and publishers.
+Readability: I advised Readability in their mission to offer a fundamental improvement to the experience of reading, across all modern platforms from the web to mobile devices, while rewarding readers, writers and publishers.

-Aspen Institute Task Force on Learning and the Internet: I'm a member of this Task Force focused on the future of education and how new technologies will have an impact on the way we learn.
+Aspen Institute Task Force on Learning and the Internet: I was invited to be a member of this Task Force focused on the future of education and how new technologies will have an impact on the way we learn.
+The Task Force's final recommendations have been shared broadly with educators, students, parents, policy makers and the private sector.

 Acquired by Facebook, 2014